okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 The following sequence of calls begins when you enable provisioning for your SCIM 2.0 app with entitlements:

-1. `/ResourceTypes`: Gets available Entitlements, Roles, Users, and Extension Schema Uniform Resource Names (URNs)
+1. `/ResourceTypes`: Gets available entitlements, roles, users, and extension schema Uniform Resource Names (URNs)
-1. `/Schemas`: Gets available schemas that match the ResourceType extension URNs from the previous call
+1. `/Schemas`: Gets available schemas that match the `ResourceType` extension URNs from the previous call
     > **Note:** The schemas for Entitlements, Roles, and Users (both Core and Enterprise) are known by Okta and aren't required from `/Schemas`.
 Only provide schema definitions for extensions unknown to Okta.
 1. Resource endpoints.
 These endpoints are dynamic.
-Whatever is defined for the endpoint in the ResourceType is the endpoint that Okta calls.
-For each ResourceType with the Okta Role or Entitlement URN, Okta retrieves all values from the defined endpoints.
-For example, a Profile ResourceType could have a corresponding `/Profiles` endpoint.
+Whatever is defined for the endpoint in the `ResourceType` is the endpoint that Okta calls.
+For each `ResourceType` with the Okta role or entitlement URN, Okta retrieves all values from the defined endpoints.
+For example, a profile `ResourceType` could have a corresponding `/Profiles` endpoint.
 Other common endpoints include `/Entitlements`, `/Roles`, and `/Licenses`.

 After the sequence of calls is complete, you can view entitlements in the **Governance** tab of a Governance-enabled app integration in the Admin Console.